sharpchen/sharpchen.github.io/docs/document/Powershell/docs/Alias.md

 > [!note]
 > Do not use custom aliases for public repository.

+> [!CAUTION]
+> Not all builtin aliases are available in all system.
+See [removed aliases](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/unix-support?view=powershell-7.4#aliases-not-available-on-linux-or-macos)

 ## Differ from Bash

 Alias in powershell is only a name alias for a command, it can never take any predetermined parameters or flags like in bash.